• Skip to primary navigation

 Tip 1: Use mason jars to unify the look of the pantry.

-Since the side wall shelving was narrow, I purchased mason jars (in bulk) to hold various items like dried beans, quinoa, nuts, and dried fruit.
-With large mason jar labels, it was straightforward to read get to quickly.
+Since the side wall shelving (Affiliate Link) was narrow, I purchased mason jars (Affiliate Link) (in bulk) to hold various items like dried beans, quinoa, nuts, and dried fruit.
+The large mason jar (Affiliate Link) labels (Affiliate Link) made them straightforward to read quickly.
 Read more about how I labeled mason jars.

 mason jar food storage